 Okay, let’s ignore that weird run-on sentence.
 But the Doorminator?
 That had me cracking up when I saw it.
 How did I come up with that before?

-Semaphore is still one of my favourite fanfictions that I had written.
+Semaphore is still one of my favourite fanfictions.
 It’s one of those stories I constantly go back to and wish I could write like that again.
 Here’s the opening line.

 When she found the fourth dragon ball, she was overcome by a sudden wave of fear and loss, and she almost threw the ball away, almost went back home.
 Gohan would be wondering why she had been gone so long.
 All she had said to her son was that she needed some groceries, and no, he didn’t have to help her, but that she would borrow Nimbus for a while.
 She hid the dragonball radar in her pocket.
 She didn’t think her son knew she was in possession of it in the first place.
 She had asked Bulma a while back.
 Her friend did not ask what she wanted it for, but with a five-month old baby at her hip, Chichi looked like could use the wish for anything.
 Anything.